Retirement Age Home Loan

 Much of this has been driven by changes to pension eligibility and superannuation rules.

 In a time of high cost of living and economic uncertainty, many Australians are forced to work longer.

 This is despite the fact that the average gross wealth of those intending to retirement in the next 12 months at $286,000, up from $276,000 in 2014.

 These figures includes superannuation but exclude equity in an owner-occupied property.

 Most interestingly, superannuation accounts for around 62.9% of gross wealth, up from 57.6%.

 The great news if you own an owner-occupied property is that they tend to hold much more value compared to retirement savings.

-In addition, equity from your home doesn’t impact the age pension asset test.
+Equity from your home doesn’t impact the age pension asset test.

 The strength of the Australian real estate market is helping to fund retirement!